Your team: It’s your business’s very own collection of rock-star professionals, united in your brand’s vision and mission.

 #3 Use Information Sharing Platforms

 Collaborate with contractors in a space where all information is readily accessible.
 Task-management platforms like Trello are a good way to keep all work in one place.
-Similarly, when documents are saved to a cloud-based system like Google Drive, everyone has access to the most up-to-date information.
+Saving documents to a cloud-based system like Google Drive grants everyone access to the most up-to-date information.

 #4 Allow for Time to Build a Working Relationship